-While the SSD office will be open to continue serving students as long as the campus is open, we have made adjustments to many of our services in order to protect students and staff.
-Please read through the information below so you are aware of the changes and can plan accordingly.
+The SSD office on campus is closed and our staff are all working remotely.
+Please read through the information below so you are aware of the changes to SSD processes so you can plan accordingly.
 Since the situation continues to evolve, there may be additional changes as more information becomes available.
 Students are encouraged to check their email regularly for updates from UT and SSD.
 Please continue to check the UT website to stay informed.

-Accommodations in online classes: Since many classes are moving online, the way accommodations are provided may change as well.
+Accommodations in online classes: With online classes, accommodations may look a bit different.
 Students are encouraged to read through this webpage and consider how or if their accommodations apply in their online classes.
 Some accommodations may no longer be relevant since online courses offer more flexibility than face to face classes.
 Instructors are still required to provide accommodations that are necessary to provide students with equal access to the class instruction, material and evaluation.
-SSD staff will be available by phone/email to support students and instructors during this transition.
+SSD staff will still be available by phone/email to support students and instructors who have questions or concerns.

-Walk In/Office Hours: Students can still contact their SSD/their Disabilities Services Coordinators via phone or email.
+Drop In/Office Hours: Students can still contact their SSD/their Disabilities Services Coordinators via phone or email.
+Non-registered Students can schedule a virtual Drop In appointment and registered students can schedule a virtual Office Hours appointment here.
 In person appointments will not be available at this time.
-Please be aware that response times may be delayed and that there are many things that are still unknown or being figured out.

-Testing: SSD will not proctor tests in our office since all tests have been moved online.
-Many testing accommodations may no longer be relevant if students are testing in their own spaces using their own technology.
+Testing: SSD will not proctor tests in our office until classes/exams are being held on campus.
+Many testing accommodations may no longer be relevant in online classes if students are testing in their own spaces using their own technology.
 See this webpage for more information about testing accommodations.

-Alternative Text: Students can still submit requests for texts in alternate formats using the online link.
+Alternative Text: Students should check out this list of free resources to see if they can find accessible, and often free, versions of their materials online.
+If necessary, students can still submit requests for texts in alternate formats using the online link.
 SSD will coordinate with students individually if they need to drop off/pick up hard copies of materials.